adamhay-04/CS-3080-Semester-Project-Weather-App/README.md

-The .yml file included in the main branch holds all the required libraries and environment data to run the program, to install the environment access the anaconda prompt, navigate to the directory where the environemt file is installed and enter the followingcommand:
+The .yml file included in the main branch holds all the required libraries and environment data to run the program, to install the environment access the anaconda prompt, navigate to the directory where the environment file is installed and enter the following command:

 conda env create -f WeatherAppEnv.yml